 - We are not getting a satisfactory return on investment from our current LMS.
 We need an LMS that delivers measurable results. - Our current LMS can't scale to meet our future needs.
-We need one that does. - We have low adoption rates for our current learning platform and need to improve those. - We need to find a new LMS that both faculty and students will embrace and use to their full advantage. - Our current learning platform is not helping us achieve our business goals.
-We need to find an LMS that will help us achieve the goals in our strategic plan. - We need higher retention and completion rates, and we need to find an LMS that will help us measure these key metrics and achieve those goals. - Our current LMS is coming up for renewal and we want to explore other options. - We need an LMS that can work for student learning as well as faculty professional development. - We need an LMS provides the capability, flexibility and depth that our instructors and learners expect. - We need to find a new LMS that adjusts to diverse user needs and offers deep analytics for administrative insights. - Our current LMS does not work well on mobile devices.
+We need one that does. - We have low adoption rates for our current learning platform and need to improve those. - We need to find a new LMS that both members and administrators will embrace and use to their full advantage. - Our current learning platform is not helping us achieve our business goals.
+We need to find an LMS that will help us achieve the goals in our strategic plan. - We need higher retention and completion rates, and we need to find an LMS that will help us measure these key metrics and achieve those goals. - Our current LMS is coming up for renewal and we want to explore other options. - We need an LMS that provides the capability, flexibility and depth that our members and administrators expect. - We need to find a new LMS that adjusts to diverse user needs and offers deep analytics for administrative insights. - Our current LMS does not work well on mobile devices.
 We need to find an LMS that has a fully responsive design.